Mane-Network-Team/nbs-player-for-computercraft/README.md

 ## In Minecraft

-Frist, you need a `server` like a controller to control other computer.
+Frist, you need a `server` is like a controller to control other computer(s).

 ### Server